dresdner353/jbhasd/README.md

 ## Using AP Mode to Configuring WiFI
 When you first power up the device after flashing, it should auto launch as a open wireless AP.
 The SSID will be of the format "JBHASD-XXXXXXXX".

-After connecting to the SSID, you should be dropped into a config page that lets you set three fields.. zone, WiFI SSID and password.
+After connecting to the SSID, you get captive-DNS dropped into a config page that lets you set three fields.. zone, WiFI SSID and password.

-You then click apply, it saves the config to eeprom and reboots.
-The device should then reboot, enter STA mode and connect to your configured WiFI router as a client.
+You then click/tap an apply button to save the config and reboot.
+The device should then enter STA mode after reboot and connect to your configured WiFI router.
 If you need to access the AP mode again, power-cycle the device and ground GPIO-0 within the first 5 seconds and it should re-enter AP mode.

 At this stage, all you have is a device that connects to your WiFI.
 It is not yet configured in terms of pin asignments for switches and sensors.